 - Drainage patterns that continue beyond the limits of the project must be served by providing acceptable horizontal and vertical locations of the proposed sewer system and dedicating any necessary easements within the project beyond the CLTWater required termination point of the pipe.
 Include profile 300' past the project property line

 - Outfalls that parallel impounded water (lakes and ponds) shall be ductile iron pipe when more than 6 feet below full pond.
-Anti-seep collars required to prevent groundwater movement along trench; bedding shall be flowable fill to spring line
+Anti-seep collars required to prevent groundwater movement along trench; bedding shall be flowable fill to the spring line

 - Sewer systems should terminate in a street with the exception of trunk lines that will be extended along a drainage pattern in the future